 A single feather standing upright in the grass.
 The image takes me back in a flash to one of the best, and worst periods of my life.

 I checked my phone, as I always do, first thing in the morning to see a notice from the bank for insufficient funds.
 How can that be?
-We had five figures in the bank, and I knew we did because I had just paid the bills the day before.
+We had five figures in the bank.
+I knew we did because I had paid the bills the day before.